ADGEfficiency/data-science-south/content/lessons/git.md

 **A repository (or repo) holds all the files and metadata associated with a codebase, including the codebase's commit history and branches**.

-A repository is created using `lang:shell-session:$ git init`.
+A repository is created using `$ git init`.
 A repository can be either local or remote.

 Status will show you what files are staged or unstaged and tracked versus untracked.